roemvaar/data-science-projects/README.md

 ```

 Important things to have in mind:
-- Index starts at 0
+- Index starts at 0.
-- Array lenght is 10 which means it can store 10 elements
+- Array lenght is 10 which means it can store 10 elements.
 - Each element can be accessed via its index.

 ### Basic Operation

 - Traverse - print all elements one by one
-- Instersion - adds an element at the given index
+- Insertion - adds an element at the given index
 - Deletion - deletes an element at the given index
 - Search - searches an element using the given index or by the value
 - Update - updates an element at the given index